 The Ministry encourages cleaner forms of heating.
 Domestic heating options that produce fewer emissions include heat pumps and pellet fire burners.
 Insulation requirements under the Building Act 2004 must be adhered to.

-For more information see How to improve the energy efficiency of your house [Ministry of Business, Innovation and Employment website].
+For more information see Energy efficiency in New Zealand [Ministry of Business, Innovation and Employment website].

 Purpose of the list